Costa Rica hero image

 FAQs

 • Q: Do we need visas?
-A: U.S. travelers receive a 90-day stay on arrival; passports must be valid six months beyond travel dates.
+A: U.S. travelers typically receive a 90-day stay on arrival; passports must be valid six months beyond travel dates.

 • Q: Are vaccinations required?
 A: No mandatory shots; we recommend hepatitis A/B and typhoid, and provide guidance on mosquito precautions.